null

 Allen Morris of Springville, Utah, has always had a deep passion for the outdoors, growing up hunting, fishing, and exploring his family's dairy farm.
 At 16, after reading an Outdoor Life article about Wayne Carlton's elk calling skills, Allen's father reached out to Wayne directly.
 With just a few days of practice following Wayne's guidance, Allen was calling elk in the field, discovering his natural talent for replicating elk vocalizations.
 This marked the beginning of his lifelong career as a professional guide, with over 780 successful elk hunts to his name.

 Allen is a four-time World Coyote Calling Champion alongside his longtime partner Garvin Young, with wins in 1997, 2007, 2008, and 2016.
 He also claimed the World Elk Calling Championship just two months after his third coyote calling title in 2009.
 Allen's success extends to multiple victories in the Northeastern Elk Calling Championship, the Best of the West, and the Utah State Championships.
-When not filming for FOXPRO HUNTING TV, Allen enjoys sharing his expertise in predator calling and elk hunting.
-As a proud ambassador of FatBoy Tripods, he’s eager to connect with fellow outdoor enthusiasts and share his passion at every opportunity.

 RICH GONZALES